citiususc/veryfasttree/README.md

     *OMP\_NUM\_THREADS* as FastTree.
 If the number of threads is 1, the tool behavior is the same as FastTree compiled without -DOPENMP.

-  - **-threads-balanced**: Removes the maximum number of subtrees restriction assigned to each thread, improves the performance of the parallel version but reduces the interaction between nodes when creating more isolated zones, it can reduce the accuracy with some datasets.
+  - **-thread-subtrees**: Set the maximum number of subtrees restriction assigned to each thread, it reduce the thread  balancing of parallel version but increase the interaction between nodes, it can increase the accuracy with dataset with few sequences but with large compute work.

   - **-threads-level**: allows to change the type of parallelization, 0 is the parallelization used by FastTree and 1 (by default) the new